 Cool Down And Stretch:

-Finish each session with a 5-10 minute cool-down, including stretching exercises to maintain flexibility and prevent injury (2).
+Finish each session with a 5-10 minute cool-down, including stretching exercises to maintain flexibility and support recovery (2).

 Remember, it’s crucial to maintain proper form during your Pilates exercises to avoid injury and get the most out of your workouts.
 Consider following online tutorials or joining virtual classes led by certified Pilates instructors to ensure you’re performing the exercises correctly.